City continues limited facility re-openings June 1 in Phase 3

-ARKANSAS CITY, Kan.
-(March 30, 2020) — To maintain employee health and help limit the spread of coronavirus (COVID-19) locally, the City of Arkansas City will close City Hall to the public starting March 23.
+To maintain the health of its employees and help to limit the spread of coronavirus (COVID-19) locally, the City closed City Hall to the public in late March.

 - Cleo Graves Memorial Hogan, located in Ranney Park at 326 E. Poplar Ave.;